Which city is cheaper, Prague or Seoul?

 Seoul is a bustling city that offers something for everyone.
 This city offers a variety of activities to choose from.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

-In Prague, many people enjoy the live music and shopping that this historical big city offers.
+In Prague, many people enjoy the live music and shopping that this festive big city offers.
 Plenty of people spend one week in the area when traveling.
 The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 One week is often enough time to do most activities.

 These are the overall average travel costs for the two destinations.